imr-framework/minTE/paper/paper.md

 ![CODE images of the ACR phantom.\label{fig:code}](code.png)

+Both 2D and 3D images of an ex vivo porcine muscle/bone sample can be found in the previous publication [@minTEismrm2022].

 ## Half-pulse method and simulation
 A conceptual diagram of the half-pulse excitation mode is shown in \autoref{fig:halfpulse}.
 The excitation k-space concept can be used to explain why the sum of the two half-pulse acquisitions is equivalent to the full pulse acquisition [@smalltip; @halfpulseMRA].
 At small flip angles, the final $M_{xy}$ can be expressed as an integral across $B_1(t)$  multiplied by a complex exponential phase term: